WHY PICK Modern Tiling

 What tools will I require for a DIY tile installation?

-– Paint roller.
+– Paint roller

-– Liquid waterproofing membranes (or plastic sheets).
+– Liquid waterproofing membranes or plastic sheets (for moisture protection)

-- Regular energy knife.
+– Regular utility knife

-– Straight edge (or a similar tool).
+– Straight edge or similar tool

-– Measuring tape.
+– Measuring tape

 How do I prep drywall for a fresh tile installation?